MysteryPancake/Houdini-Fun/README.md

 To help hide this gap, transfer normals from the surface, making it blend much better.
 Thanks to Raphael Gadot for this tip!

 ## Be careful with velocity
 Velocity is easy to overlook and hard to get right.
-I've rendered full shots before realising I forgot to put velocity on deforming geo, transfer it to packed geo, or it doesn't line up between frames.
+I've rendered full shots before realising I forgot to put velocity on deforming geo, transfer it to packed geo, or it doesn't line up.

-A good tip from Lewis Taylor is double check velocities coming out of POP sims.
-They often ignore POP forces and mismatch the final position.
+A good tip from Lewis Taylor is double check velocity coming out of POP sims.
+It often ignores POP forces and mismatches the final position.

-For checking velocities, a tip from Ben Anderson is Time Shift a frame forward, template it and enable velocity display.
-The velocity should form a line between the present and future positions.
+For checking velocities, a tip from Ben Anderson is Time Shift a frame backward, template it and display velocity.
+It should form a line between the past and present position.

 ## Be careful combining VDBs
 Combining multiple pairs of VDBs is often unpredictable, for example combining two sims by density may skip velocity.